azizilab/echidna/README.md

 # Install

-Echidna is available on PyPI under the name `echidna-sc`.
+Echidna is [available on PyPI](https://pypi.org/project/echidna-sc/1.0.0/) under the name `echidna-sc`.

 ## Step 1 (optional but recommended)
-Create a conda environment with a recent Python version: conda create -n "echidna-env" python=3.10
+Create a conda environment with a recent Python version: `conda create -n "echidna-env" python=3.10`.

 ## Step 2
 Ensure you have the right version of torch installed for your device.
 See instructions on [pytorch.org](https://pytorch.org/get-started/locally/).